 Our mission, therefore, is to help make it possible for more students to gain experience with authentic academic composition prior to beginning their college careers.
-But to succeed in properly preparing students, we must also address the second major problem underlying the college-ready writing gap: the misalignment between pre-college writing instruction and instruction we provide pre-college students targets the skills and understandings they will need most.
+But to succeed in properly preparing students, we must also address the second major problem underlying the college-ready writing gap: the misalignment between pre-college writing instruction and college-level expectations.
+That is, we need to have confidence that the composition instruction we provide pre-college students targets the skills and understandings they will need most.
 To gain this confidence, we must understand the differences between how students are taught composition in secondary school and how they encounter it in college.